 By email: email@example.com

-Food is a subject which is based upon teaching key life skills through ensuring students develop a thorough understanding of nutrition, healthy eating, food provenance and the working characteristics of food materials.
-At its heart, the subject focuses on nurturing students’ practical cookery skills to give them a strong understanding of nutrition.
+The KS3 schemes of learning intends to instil a love of cooking in pupils while teaching nutrition, healthy eating, food provenance and the working characteristics of food materials.
+At its heart, the subject focuses on nurturing students’ practical cookery skills, providing them with a strong understanding of nutrition.

 Students will focus on the following: